Docs

 Server

 Issuer: The issuer is the name of your application.
-It's used to generate totp codes.
+It's used to generate TOTP codes.
 It'll be displayed in the authenticator apps.

 TOTP options